jackstanek/BotBot/README.md

     - `largesize`: defines how many bytes large a file must be to be considered "large".

-- `[fileinfo]`
-    - `important`: defines which file extensions are considered "important."
-By default, *.sam and *.bam files are denoted as important.

 - `[email]` (REQUIRED for email mode)
     - `domain`: the domain that the users' email accounts are on
     - `email`: your email address (which emails are sent from)